Skip to content

 R.D.

-His father Robert served sixteen years as a Calhoun County Commissioner, from 1994 to 2010.
+He served sixteen years as a Calhoun County Commissioner, from 1994 to 2010.
 His colleagues called him the "resident tree hugger."
-He took it as a compliment.
 He pushed energy-efficiency programs for county buildings, saved Calhoun County roughly $50,000 a year in operating costs.
-He helped found the McClellan Joint Powers Authority after Fort McClellan closed in 1999, arguing for a redevelopment plan built for people fifty years out, not the next election cycle.

 He would come to the farmers market when we were selling flowers.
-He was just perusing.
-The market was a few blocks from the store, around twenty twenty-two at the Coldwater Mountain Brewing parking lot.
-He'd already been a county commissioner by then.
-But he'd make his way over and walk the booths.
+The market was a few blocks from the store, around 2022 at the Coldwater Mountain Brewing parking lot.

-It may have been on a later visit that I bought some pruning shears.
-Lewis told me he used to work for a landscaping company in high school and those were his favorite shears.
-That led to Sacred Heart.
-He went to Sacred Heart Catholic School, and I was a member of that church in high school.
-He knew a lot of the same people I knew from there.
+I bought some pruning shears on a later visit.
+Lewis said he used to work for a landscaping company in high school.
+"Those were my favorite shears," he said.
+He went to Sacred Heart Catholic School.
+I was a member there in high school.

-The second year we were vendors at the farmers market, the market was out behind R.D.'s in his alleyway.
-They would both come and buy flowers, and Lewis would buy eggs.
-They always stopped to chat with Heather and me.
-They patronized us.
-We patronized them.
+The second year we were vendors at the farmers market, it was out behind R.D.'s in his alleyway.
+They would both come and buy flowers.
+Lewis would walk up and say, "You got my eggs?"
+They always stopped to chat with Heather, me, and the kids.

 The Bible